brianhouse/art_and_code/units/1_coordinates/lecture.md

   <img src="code/color_picker.png" width=400 /><br />
 </p>

 To change the line color, we use the `stroke` function, and to change the fill color, we use the `fill`.
-Each of these take three parameters for the red, green, and blue amounts.
+Each of these take three arguments for the red, green, and blue amounts.
 For example:

 ```py
 stroke(0, 0, 0)             # the lines remain black